Tutor Employment Opportunities

-If you are interested in tutoring for any of our current openings (courses listed below), please contact firstname.lastname@example.org.
+If you are interested in tutoring for any of our current openings (courses listed below), please contact email@example.com.
 If you meet the requirements for a current opening, an interview will be scheduled.
+Peer subject tutors are hired year-round on an as-needed basis with most hiring completed during the summer months.
 Tutor training is provided for all hired tutors.

 - CHEM 131/132 (General Chemistry)